CA-CST-SII/Software-Standards/Object Definition and Naming Standard.md

 ## 8.1 Index Types

-&lt;u>**Primary Key Index**&lt;u> – An index placed on the column or columns that make up the Primary Key ofa Table.
+<u>**Primary Key Index**&lt;u> – An index placed on the column or columns that make up the Primary Key ofa Table.
 Primary Key Indexes MUST be defined as "UNIQUE" if RDBMS supports this feature

-&lt;u>**Alternate Key Index**&lt;u> – An index placed on a column or columns that could be used to uniquelyidentify a row in the table, but are not the Primary Key.
+<u>**Alternate Key Index**&lt;u> – An index placed on a column or columns that could be used to uniquelyidentify a row in the table, but are not the Primary Key.
 Alternate Key Indexes MUST be defined as "UNIQUE" if your RDBMS supports this feature

-&lt;u>**Foreign Key Index**&lt;u> – An index placed on the column or columns that represent a foreign keyconstraint to another table
+<u>**Foreign Key Index**&lt;u> – An index placed on the column or columns that represent a foreign keyconstraint to another table

-&lt;u>**Non-key Index**&lt;u> – An index placed on a column that does not represent a key of any of the typesdescribed above
+<u>**Non-key Index**&lt;u> – An index placed on a column that does not represent a key of any of the typesdescribed above

 ## 8.2 Naming Indexes